-Our summer programs are announced in the end of January and opened to public registration in mid-February.
-It follows a structure of 2 sessions, 5 weeks long each.
-Summer camps engage students in interactive activities designed to reinforce state standards for Science, Technology, Engineering, Arts and Math (STEAM) education.
-Students will be immersed in variety of topics that help them to create, design, build, move and learn!
-We will also take the fun outdoors to learn team sports and summer water fun.
-Detailed pricing and schedules will be released at the end of January 2021.
+JollyPlace summer programs are opened to continuing JollyPlace families only.
+It follows a structure of 2 sessions, each – 5 weeks long.
+Summer camps engage students in interactive activities designed to reinforce state standards for Science, Technology, Engineering, Arts, and Math (STEAM) education.
+Students will be immersed in a variety of topics that help them to create, design, build, move and learn!
+Daily schedules involve many fun outdoor activities to learn team sports and summer water fun.
+Detailed pricing and schedules below.

 JP STEAM Session I: mid of June – mid of July (5 weeks)

 JP STEAM Session II: mid of July – mid of August (5 weeks)